 Persons with a traumatic brain injury need ongoing support.
 The speech therapist plays one role among many on the patient’s road to brain injury recovery.

 Traditionally, speech therapy happens face-to-face.
-Though, online services are available.
+Though, online services for TBI are available.
 If you have any questions about speech therapy after a TBI, or questions about online speech therapy, please contact us.